 Greek and Latin language abilities sufficient to succeed in advanced courses (generally, the minimum is at least 3 semesters or the equivalent in each language; students will struggle if they meet only the minimum).

 Minimum Degree Requirements for Certificate of Graduate Study in Greek and Latin Languages

-- Two GKLT 381 seminars, one in each language, are offered every semester.
+- 2 GKLT 381 seminars, 1 in each language, are offered every semester.
 Each involves the work of the cross-listed 200-level literature seminar, supplemented by that of the concurrent Prose Style course (GRK 211, GRK 212 or LAT 211, LAT 212, depending on which is being offered that term) or a research paper (for the seminar not supplemented by Prose Style that term).
 The Prose Style component involves readings in literary prose, analyzed stylistically and imitated in composition.